Torre del Oro#14 in Best Things To Do in Seville

 The Guadalquivir River once served as the main waterway to southern Spain and Seville was one of the region's primary ports.
 Naturally, a port with that much influence needed protection from ships trying to enter the claimed territory of the Almohad Dynasty (a 13th-century Muslim Caliphate that once ruled northern Africa and southern Spain).
 The 12-sided Torre del Oro tower – situated on the edge of the Guadalquivir – was once linked by a large chain to its sister structure across the river to stop ships from sailing into the port.

 The once gold-tiled tower – which has also served as a military watchtower and a prison – is now home to a small naval museum, the Museo Náutico.
 The museum highlights the Torre del Oro's maritime past and the role it played in New World imports and discovery.
-Some travelers were turned off by the nearly 100-step climb to reach the observation deck, but many recent visitors say it's worth the trek.
-"Be prepared for some climbing and you will not be disappointed," one satisfied TripAdvisor reviewer said.
+Some travelers were turned off by the nearly 100-step climb to reach the observation deck, but many recent visitors said it's worth the trek.